RLOpenCatalyst/catdocs/Catalyst/source/gallerySetup.rst

 Gallery Setup
 ^^^^^^^^^^^^^

-**The Gallery Setup option in RL Catalyst provides you two options**:
+**The Gallery Setup option in RL Catalyst provides you four options**:

+ * Template Types: RL Catalyst supports the following template types **ARMTemplate, CloudFormation, Docker, OSImage, SoftwareStack**.
+You can create various templates using these template types.

  * Templates:  You can create different templates in RL Catalyst for all supported Cookbooks.
 You can also add new templates for newly added Cookbooks.
 To know more on what is a Cookbook please click: http://docs.chef.io/cookbooks.html